msoedov/mix-install/README.md

 # MixInstall (Beta)

-An alternative way of adding dependencies to your Elixir project with mix (Similar to gem/pip install)
+An alternative way of adding dependencies to your Elixir project with mix (Similar to gem/pip install for dev environment)

 Usage
 -----